Grantham: Economy

-The food industry, together with Grantham Hospital, is currently the largest Grantham employer.
+As of 2012, Grantham Hospital was the largest individual employer in the town, while food production was a major sector.
 Poultry production company Moy Park (formerly Padleys) is at Gonerby Hill Foot; GW Padley bought the site in 1977 from Wolsey, a former garment manufacturer.
 It acts as a poultry hatchery.
 Moy Park are owned by Marfrig of São Paulo, with Marfrig's European headquarters at Preston Deanery in Hackleton, Northamptonshire.
 Aviagen Turkeys also has a poultry hatchery further along the B1174 at Gonerby Moor.
 Brake Bros Ltd has a depot near the Gonerby Moor service station, off B1174.

 Fenland Foods (part of Northern Foods) on the Earlesfield Industrial Estate, closed in September 2008 after losing business with Marks and Spencer, its sole customer.
 On Ellesmere Business park is Väderstad-Verken UK, its parent company based in Väderstad in Sweden and Tecknit Europe (makers of electromagnetic shielding equipment), owned from 2006 by Parker Hannifin based in Cranford, New Jersey.

 At Easton, 7 mi south of Grantham, are two large facilities.
 One is Norbert Dentressangle, which bought Christian Salvesen plc in November 2007 and maintains the frozen storage and distribution operation which has been at the site since the late 1960s.
 The other is McCain Foods, which purchased Potato and Allied Services (PAS) in 1991, which had run a potato processing factory on the site since the early 1970s; it has since been extended.
 There was a third large frozen vegetable processing factory owned and operated by Christian Salvesen; it was sold to Pinguin Foods in August 2007, which closed the facility in December 2008.